alexfernandez/alexfernandez.github.io/2017/origins-language.md

 allows combinations:
 12 𝛫, 444 𝛫𝛢𝛫, and 15552 𝛫𝛢𝛫𝛢𝛫,
 for a total of 16008 combinations.
-Again we gain an order of magnitude over monosyllabic words.
+A gain of more than an order of magnitude over monosyllabic words.

 At what point did polysyllabic words arise?
 [Agmon](https://en.wikipedia.org/wiki/Semitic_root#CITEREFAgmon2010)
-appearance right before the Neolithic.
+appearanc during the transition to the Neolithic period.
+15k ~ 10k years ago.

 [Chinese not monosyllabic](http://www.pinyin.info/readings/texts/east_asian_languages.html#monosyllabic).
 [Became polysyllabic about 3000 years ago](https://en.wikipedia.org/wiki/Old_Chinese).